![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 ![[The Network Secrets of Great Change Agents#^battilana-casciaro-on-change-via-middle]]

-A method without ownership is an aspiration; ownership without a method is overhead.
-The acts run both lines together so neither resolves without the other.
+A method without an owner is an aspiration; an owner without a method is overhead - so the last act binds the two, and neither resolves without the other.

 ## Acts